 2. Choose your Budgeting Strategy

 A startup budget is a breakdown of your company’s capital and costs.
 It points you in the right direction and allows you to make smarter business decisions.
+Of course, you may need to supplement this with some learning of your own if there are areas of running a business that you don’t have much experience in – for example, if you don’t have experience with payroll, you may wish to learn about compliance here so that you will know what needs to be done regarding this, even if you fully intend to outsource this.
 Apart from keeping your finances healthy, it also helps you determine when to purchase equipment, negotiate with suppliers, and predict cash shortfalls.
 Above all, you will be able to seek investors and fund your business.
+Having a sound startup financial model is one of the first steps to building a budget for your business.
+In addition, establishing a financial model past your startup phase is critical to executing your business plan.

 To build a budget plan, you need to: